tomrodinger/air_conditioner_energy_saver/doc/README.md

 Type | ???

 ### Comments
-- The App tells the Device to enter learning mode.
-- The App tells the Device what IR control signal is to be learned.
+- The App tells the Device what IR code is to be learned.
-- The App needs to map each IR control signal to a unique signal code.
-- The app needs to store the signal code for later usage.

 ### Questions
 - Will the App get confirmation from the Device that the code has been successfully learned?
-- User needs to input to the App what signal is being learned (e.g. turn on air conditioner).
-No UI design for that today.
-Will there be design?

 ## Requirement 1.2 <a name="req1.2"></a>
 **The Device should be able to emit IR control signals**